topel-research-group/Bamboozle/README.md

   exon_mutations, rather than requiring an intermediate file
 * In HomoDel_or_Hetero function, find a way to pass the results of deletion function directly into HomoDel_or_Hetero, rather than requiring two intermediate files

-* Would it be useful to have an 'average' function, to report the median of each contig?

 * Any way to speed things up when searching a contig later in the .bam file?
   * Is speed also an issue when reading through the output of bedtools?